tallgray/CreateResumeWebsiteInS3WithCloudFormation/Phase1/README.md

 ## **Overview**
 ### We are going to deploy a static website to S3 via AWS CloudFormation in three easy steps:
- 1. Create WordPress server in Docker, and theme templated static resume website
+ 1. Begin by creating a WordPress server within Docker and crafting a themed, static resume website.
  2. Create S3 bucket configured to host static WordPress resume website and its policy, using CloudFormation
  3. Export and deploy the static WordPress resume website manually to newly created S3 bucket